madebydna/TestGSWebRuby/README.md

     This should automatically do things such as:

       - Perform a 'bundle install'
-      - Create a '_development' version of the database
+      - Create LocalizedProfiles_development
+      - Create other needed databases, and dump schemas (but not data) from dev
+      - Insert data needed for a minimal school profile page to load in Rails
-      - Create a few files that aren't checked into the git repo, used for overwriting functionality on your machine
+      - Create a few files that aren't checked into the git repo, used for overwriting specific functionality on your machine